 Every style we offer started with a question from a customer: “Can you make this?”.
 That customer driven process has been in our DNA since we started The Comfortable Couch Company.
 To be sure, we do not always say yes, but if the style is a comfortable, approachable, one that fits within our design and manufacturing strengths, we will consider it.
 Ultimately, the final decision comes down to whether we think there is a broad enough market for the style to warrant the costs, in time and money, associated with developing a new style.

 Seriously.
 Our company owed a lot of its early success to customers who wanted us to make them a couch similar to one the saw at Restoration Hardware but did not want to buy for the usual reasons; they wanted a couch made in America; they wanted more choices on size or upholstery, they were concerned about RH’s customer service.
-But over the past two years, or so, the tide has turned.
+But over the past few years, the tide has turned.
 We came out with a Chesterfield Sectional and six months later so did RH.
-We came out with a sectional version of our Mondo (their Fulham) and several months later RH followed suit.
 We started offering a tufted seat on our Chesterfield and so then, six months later, did they.
-Likewise to out tight backed version of our English Arm, and so on.
+Likewise to our tight backed version of our English Arm, and so on.

 We think the answer to the question is that they copy us because we are in a daily conversation with real people about their furniture.
 We don’t rely on remote designers and “tastemakers”.
 Our customers are our tastemakers.

-All of our leather offerings are top quality full grain or true top grain hides from some of the great leather houses such as Moore & Giles, Conneaut, and Wipelli.
+Most of our leather offerings are top quality Full Grain or true Top Grain hides from Moore & Giles.
 The leather is a truly unique upholstery material and we devote many hours to hand selecting the finest leathers being produced today.
 Our aniline or semi-aniline leathers are selected for a natural appearance, with distinctive markings that impart unique character.
 The natural surface of the leather is like a landscape, with varying textures and shadowy furrows.
 These distinctive features are unique to genuine leather, a product which has been raised rather than engineered.
 As with all things in nature, no two hides will be exactly alike.

 Learn more about our Leather Options: